Peggy Cripps: "Off to study"

 After finishing school, she applied to Edinburgh University, but first went off to Italy to study the history of art in Florence.
 The Second World War was looming, forcing her hurriedly home to England.
 She declined her place at Edinburgh University, enrolling instead at Whitehall Secretarial College, which had been evacuated to Dorset with the onset of bombing in London, so she could start work immediately.

-Once she had completed her training, she was able to set off to join her father in Moscow, where he was the British Ambassador and she was able to be useful as a secretary in the embassy.
+Once she had completed her training, she was able to set off to join her father in Moscow, where he was the British ambassador and she was able to be useful as a secretary in the embassy.
 Because the direct route to Moscow would have required travelling through German-occupied Europe, she and her mother and her sister Theresa, travelled to Russia by way of Canada, crossing the continent on the Canadian Pacific Railway, then passing through Japan and China before crossing the Soviet Union by rail.

 In Moscow, Peggy worked as secretary for her father and became friends with the daughters of the Yugoslav and Chinese ambassadors, and the daughter of an Iranian diplomat, who was to remain a lifelong friend.
-In 1941, at the age of 20, with her parents in London, and her sister in Iran, she was left in charge of the evacuation of the British Embassy, with the German invasion of Russia looming.
+In 1941, at the age of 20, with her parents in London, and her sister in Iran, she was left in charge of the evacuation of the British Embassy, with the German invasion of Russia imminent.
 Since she was officially a secretary in the Foreign Service, she found herself working for a man named Mr. Cook in the consular department in Teheran.
 Later on, when the British Army took over the Iranian railway system, she worked as a secretary for the Brigadier who was in charge.

 In 1942, she returned to England with her father, who was returning from a visit to India.
-They travelled through the Middle East on a seaplane, landing on Lake Galilee in Israel and the Nile in Egypt, where she was able to see the pyramids of Egypt.
+They travelled through the Middle East on a seaplane, landing on Lake Galilee in British Mandate of Palestine and the Nile in Egypt, where she was able to see the pyramids of Egypt.
 This was also her first visit to the African continent.
 For the rest of the war she worked in the Ministry of Information, first in the Indian Division and then in the Soviet Relations Division, where she was able to use her knowledge of the Russian language in her work.
 As this happened, her father committed himself full-time to politics.
 Due to the reduced income that came with the loss of his legal practice, the family left Goodfellows and moved into a smaller house at Frith Hill, Gloucestershire, although her brother John eventually took over the running of the farm at Filkins.